kin14270476/higher-or-lower/documentation.md

 ### IV.
 Technical Details

 ##### Platform
+Windows/Linix/Mac depending on where it compiled

 ##### Programming Language/Enviroment
+C++ was used to make this program with the programming enviroment of Repl.it.

 ##### Programming Challenges
 State the programing challenges you are trying to overcome